Conditions

 Diagnosis & Treatment

-Your veterinarian will conduct a range of blood and urine tests and an adrenocorticotropic hormone (ACTH) stimulation test to determine if the adrenal glands are functioning properly.
 Although there is no cure for Addison’s disease, it can be effectively managed with lifelong medication.
-Your veterinarian will also perform periodic follow-up blood and urine tests to monitor the effectiveness of the treatment.
+Your veterinarian will also perform periodic follow-up blood and urine tests to monitor treatment effectiveness.

 9. Multiple Eye Disorders